mohammedabdoh/billie-mars-time/README.md

 To run unit tests and functional tests run:
 * `make test`

-You can use `curl`, `Postman` or any other HTTP clients to use the service.
+You can use `curl`, `Postman` or any other HTTP client to use the service.

-An example is:
+An example of converting time on Earth:
 ```
 curl http://localhost/mars-time/convert/2020-07-12T12:24:19+00:00
 ```

-Note: The endpoint does not require authentication to work.
+**Note:** The endpoint does not require authentication to work.
 This is only to complete the task.
 In case of production ready micro services authentication can have different forms from simple username/password to using oAuth2 ;)